 But I made a ridiculous mistake.

-Coming overland from Phenom Penh to Saigon we were asked to show our passports so many times I had thrown my money belt in my messenger bag.
+Coming overland from Phenom Penh to travel to Vietnam we were asked to show our passports so many times I had thrown my money belt in my messenger bag.
 After we checked into our hotel I forgot to remove it.

 And then it happened.
 Less than an hour in Saigon we went for a stroll.
 A scooter came up on the sidewalk to drive in between us.
 The Ex let go of my hand to make space and they slashed my bag off my body with a knife and I stood there completely stunned.